 We proactively look for opportunities to do business with Aboriginal communities.
 We give Aboriginal companies who we have identified the first opportunity to participate in a project on a commercially reasonable basis as a supplier or business partner.
 This follows our commitment to our Bronze status under the Progressive Aboriginal Relations program with the Canadian Council for Aboriginal Business.
 Right now, Britco is in the process of renaming its boardrooms with traditional First Nation names that have been gifted to us by our partners.
 More meaning and impact comes from holding a meeting in a room with a traditional name that brings a substantive meaning that may help frame discussions than, a numbered room, such as Room #111.
 Simply, recognizing and supporting Aboriginal culture and traditions within your business encourages more value and principle based conversations and actions.

 This is a simple but immensely effective display of respect.
 What examples of honouring First Nation reconciliation are you aware of?
 Do you include the traditional or treaty you work in on your website?
 Letterhead?
 Voicemail message?
-Please let us know in the box below.
-We would like to do a follow up article with some of your ideas.

-If you are looking for more must do's to work effectively with Aboriginal Peoples®, why not download our free ebook loaded with 27 tips.
+If you are looking for more must do's to work effectively with Aboriginal Peoples®, why not download our free eBook loaded with 27 tips.